SzieberthAdam/baba-is-optimized/README.md

 I keep track of the shortest solutions for the levels of the game.
 Levelpacks are separated by subfolders.

+*Contribute your world record solution by making a pull request!*

 autobaba
 --------